Mali TV shows photos of 'authors' of hotel attack

 The Massina Liberation Front, blamed for previous violence in southern Mali, on Sunday became the third group to claim responsibility for the attack.

-The al-Akhbar news agency of neighboring Mauritania said it received an audio message in Arabic from Al Mourabitoun in which the group named two of its men it said staged the attack.
+The al-Akhbar news agency of neighbouring Mauritania said it received an audio message in Arabic from Al Mourabitoun in which the group named two of its men it said staged the attack.

 The message said the men died after mounting "stiff resistance" and called for further "resistance to the aggression of crusaders on the mujahideen of Mali".
 It was not immediately possible to verify the message's content.